Guided hike

 A hike along the ridge line is a great introduction to your explorations of the Connecticut River Valley.
 Cliff top viewpoints provide excellent spots to relax and soak in the abundance of open space and greenery in the valley.
 The scenery was the inspiration for Thomas Cole’s 1836 painting “The Oxbow,” which hangs in the New York Metropolitan Museum of Art collection.

-The eight-mile hike starts at the Kestrel Land Trust Headquarters.
-We will climb two miles from the base of the valley, ascending 900 feet, to arrive at the peak of Bare Mountain.
-Following the ridgeline and passing over Mt Hitchcock, we will continue over the Seven Sisters.
+The seven-mile hike starts at the State Park Headquarters in the Notch.
+We will climb to the peak of Bare Mountain and follow the ridgeline.
+Passing over Mt Hitchcock, we will continue over the Seven Sisters.
 Here, we’ll stop for a picnic lunch along the way before passing by the historic Skinner House, one of the first mountain top hotels in New England.
-We will descend back into the valley ending our hike at Route 47 near the Connecticut River where we will have a shuttle waiting to bring us back to our cars at Kestrel.
+We will descend back into the valley ending our hike at Route 47 near the Connecticut River where we will have a shuttle waiting to bring us back to our cars.

 Guided hike